The Mediaverse

 The ₹1.9 number on a Bangalore insertion proposal is not the landed cost

-The standard published rate for newspaper insertion in Bangalore is ₹1.9 per pamphlet.
-We quote it.
-Our competitors quote it.
-Most rate cards in the city show this number on the first line.
-The reason I am writing this post is that the ₹1.9 number is true and incomplete at the same time, and brands new to Bangalore insertion campaigns regularly book on the headline rate, then write angry mails three weeks later when the final invoice lands 35 to 45 percent above the booking estimate.
+The standard published Bangalore newspaper insertion rates are size-tiered.
+A2 size (the most-quoted) is ₹1.9 per pamphlet.
+A4 is ₹1.5.
+A5 is ₹1.2.
+We quote those numbers.
+Our competitors quote them.
+Most rate cards in the city show this breakdown on the first page.
+The reason I am writing this post is that each headline rate per size is true and incomplete at the same time, and brands new to Bangalore insertion regularly book on the headline number, then write angry mails three weeks later when the final invoice lands 35 to 45 percent above the booking estimate.

 The angry mail is fair.
 The booking estimate is also fair.
 Both are right because the ₹1.9 number describes one of five line items.
 The other four are real costs nobody hides exactly, but nobody volunteers either.
 This post lays them out.